Kids Activities

 DIY Crystal Name Science Craft for Kids

 Create sparkling crystal letters while learning about crystal formation.
-Image Source/Tutorial: Play Dough To Plato
+Image Source/Tutorial: Play-Doh to Plato

 Materials Required:

-Pipe cleaners, borax powder, hot water, food coloring, jars, string, pencil.
+Pipe cleaners, borax powder, hot water, food coloring, jars, string, and pencil.

 Procedure: